mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

-Again, if you prefer to learn by example, you may want to skip to either the [QuickStart Guide](CircuitPaddingQuickStart.md), and/or [Section 5](#5-example-padding-machines) for example machines to get you up and running quickly.
+Again, if you prefer to learn by example, you may want to skip to either the [QuickStart Guide](CircuitPaddingQuickStart.md), and/or [Section 5](#5-example-padding-machines) for example machines to get up and running quickly.

 To create a new padding machine, you must: